List of BoJack Horseman characters: Woodchuck Coodchuck-Berkowitz

 Woodcharles "Woodchuck" Coodchuck-Berkowitz (voiced by Andre Braugher) is the groundhog incumbent and level-headed governor of California.
 He is a graduate of Dartmouth College.
 He is bewildered by Mr. Peanutbutter's campaign.
 In some season four episodes, he replaces Tom Jumbo-Grumbo's image on the television during the party sequence in the theme song.
 Following the collapse of Mr. Peanutbutter's house, he digs down to save everyone inside which results in the loss of his hands.
 He briefly has his hands replaced with gorilla feet and then lobster claws, but later receives hand transplants from a pedophile/murderer named Ernest Contralto.
 He is forced to re-run for governor following Todd's victory in the skiing race in which he is the only experienced politician.
 He eventually beats Jessica Biel following the revelation that she hates avocados.

-Courtney Portnoy

-Courtney Portnoy (voiced by Sharon Horgan) is a human tongue-twisting celebrity actress and one of Princess Carolyn's managerial clients, though she is also represented by Rutabaga Rabitowitz.
-She gets set up in a fake romantic relationship with Todd in order to improve her public appearance.
-She is shown to be highly superficial and materialistic.
-She starred in the movie Ms. Taken, an inter-universe spin-off of the Liam Neeson Taken movie series, but the film was abandoned by the studio following a series of highly publicized mass shooting incidents.
-After a series of mishaps with her career including Todd calling off the fake engagement and Ms. Taken getting pulled, she fires Princess Carolyn.
-It is revealed in a sight gag in the series finale that she is cast in Kelsey Jannings' superhero film Fireflame alongside Gina Cazador.

-Ana Spanakopita

-Ana Spanakopita (voiced by Angela Bassett) is a human Hollywoo publicist who specializes in getting celebrities Oscars, hence her title "The Oscar Whisperer".
-She spends much of season three trying to help BoJack's image, which leads to a relationship with him.
-Ana breaks up with him after he fails to get the Oscar nomination.
-She returns in season 5 as the publicist for embattled Hollywoo celebrity Vance Waggoner.
-She eventually drops him after being disillusioned by him, and sends Diane a recording she has of BoJack admitting to his actions in New Mexico, which causes Diane and BoJack's relationship to deteriorate.

-Flip McVicker

-Flip McVicker (voiced by Rami Malek) is the sexist human showrunner of BoJack's new TV show, Philbert.
-Though he believes himself to be a genius, he is actually deeply insecure, lacks creative writing skills, and is manipulative clashing with BoJack and other cast members throughout the filming of Philbert.